Comparison of Post-Incident Support Plans

 How much will you pay for legal defense of a member?

 The Network commits to disburse up to one half the Legal Defense Fund at any given time for the legal defense of any member charged with a crime after a legitimate act of self defense.
 Thus, the answer to that question is conditioned entirely upon the size of the Legal Defense Fund.
-Since the fund is now over $1,000,000, we could conceivably pay up to $500,000 to protect your legal rights after self defense.
+Since the fund is now over $1,125,000, we could conceivably pay over $500,000 to protect your legal rights after self defense.
 This is higher than any insurance reimbursement that I know of, and of course, we will pay your attorney up front.

 Will you pay for experts, investigators and jury consultants?